JoshKaufman/ursa/README.md

 key associated with the instance.
 (For example, if the key is 2048 bits, then the result of this operation will be no more than 2048 bits, aka 256 bytes.)

+This operation is always performed using padding mode `RSA_PKCS1_PADDING`.

 Private Key Methods
 -------------------